BubbleEngine/BubbleEngine/README.md

 # BubbleEngine

 BubbleEngine is a HTML/CSS/JS python browser built from PyQtWebEngine and it aims as much as possible to be as fast as possible while also having a ***minimal*** ram footprint.

+<a href="https://www.magnific.com">BubbleEngine logo designed
+by macrovector - Magnific.com</a>